 Balancing Emotions with ABA: Practical Tools for Self-Regulation | Learning BCBA CEU Credits: 3

 This course provides Board Certified Behavior Analysts (BCBAs) with a comprehensive understanding of applying Applied Behavior Analysis (ABA) principles to enhance emotional regulation.
+A special focus is placed on Balancing Emotions with ABA throughout every module.
 Participants will learn to identify triggers and maintaining variables through functional assessments, develop effective behavior intervention plans (BIPs), and teach self-regulation skills using evidence-based strategies such as reinforcement and prompting.
 The course emphasizes ethical considerations, data-driven decision-making, and collaboration with stakeholders to ensure successful intervention outcomes.
 Through case studies, role-playing, and practical tools, learners will gain the skills needed to promote emotional regulation across diverse environments and maintain long-term success.
+Moreover, Balancing Emotions with ABA gives participants invaluable techniques for supporting clients with varied needs.

-This course goes beyond the current BCBA and BCaBA Task Lists by applying behavior-analytic principles specifically to the domain of emotional self-regulation—addressing the systematic identification of triggers and maintaining variables, and the implementation of self-regulation strategies—an area not explicitly represented in existing task list items.
+This course goes beyond the current BCBA and BCaBA Task Lists by applying behavior-analytic principles specifically to the domain of emotional self-regulationโaddressing the systematic identification of triggers and maintaining variables, and the implementation of self-regulation strategiesโan area not explicitly represented in existing task list items.
 It is behavior-analytic in nature, grounded in functional behavior assessment, the development of behavior intervention plans (BIPs), the use of reinforcement and prompting strategies, and empirical, data-driven decision-making.
 The course is designed for certified and aspiring behavior analysts, providing practical case studies, role-play exercises, and tools to teach self-regulation ethically and effectively across diverse environments.
+Notably, the curriculum incorporates Balancing Emotions with ABA as an integral part of effective intervention.

 BACB CEUs